apioo/psx/doc/getting_started/table.rst

 API
 ---

-In the following an table API which provides basic CRUD operations on the given table.
+In the following a table API which provides basic CRUD operations on the given table.

 .. code-block:: php